13.6 C

 • JED is exceptionally lightweight and runs flawlessly, even on legacy Linux machines with inferior hardware.

-• A GUI version built on top of the X Window system is available for Unix systems called XJED.
+• A GUI version built on top of the X Window system is available for Unix systems and is called XJED.

 • JED comes with native support for asynchronous subprocesses, TeX files, and abbreviation and dynamic abbreviation modes.